AElfProject/AElf/docs-sphinx/tutorials/mainnet.md

 3. Modify the appsettings according to your needs.
 4. Run and check the node.

-Hardware suggestion: for the AElf mainnet we use the following Amazon
+The configuration requirements for BP and a full node are as follows:

-configuration: c5.xlarge instance with 4 vCPUs, 8GiB RAM and a 500GiB
+Minimum Configuration: c5.xlarge instance with 4 vCPU, 8GiB RAM, 1TB hard drive, and 5 Mbps bandwidth

-hard drive for each node we run.
-We recommend using something similar per node that you want to run (one for the mainchain node and one per side chain node).
+Recommended Configuration: c5.2xlarge instance with 8 vCPU, 16GiB RAM, 1TB hard drive, and 100 Mbps bandwidth

+Please note:
+- If you want to run a full node that doesn't participate in block production and governance, there is no requirement on how many nodes you should run.
+- If you want to become a BP, however, you need to run individual nodes for both MainChain AELF and all the SideChains.

 **Note**: any server you use to run a node should be time synced via NTP.
 Failing to do this will prevent your node from syncing.